pryv/sempryv/README.md

 Description & Architecture
 ==
 SemPryv aims to stream data enrichment by providing semantic annotation capabilities on the Pryv.io middleware.
 The semantic annotation process associates high-level ontology concepts to the stream events.
-It can be done by two ways:
+It can be done in two ways:

 1. **Manually** by searching well-known ontology providers (such as bioportal), or
 2. **Semi-automated** where annotation suggestions are provided to the users.
-These suggestions are derived by predefined rules that experts can modify and save them in system’s knowledge graph.
+These suggestions are derived by predefined rules that experts can modify and save them in the system’s knowledge graph.
-3. **Fully-automated** suggestions: They derived by machine learning models that have been trained on synthetic data from mobile apps combined by users existing annotations.
+3. **Fully automated** suggestions: They derived by machine learning models that have been trained on synthetic data from mobile apps combined by users existing annotations.

-The architecture of SemPryv is depicted at the picture below.
-SemPryv has two main components, a web <b>User Interface</b> for end-users and experts and a <b>back-end</b> that exposes the core services as a REST API to external applications.
+The architecture of SemPryv is depicted in the picture below.
+SemPryv has two main components, a web <b>User Interface</b> for end users and experts and a <b>back end</b> that exposes the core services as a REST API to external applications.
 It also connects to a series of providers for semantic vocabularies and also includes endpoints dedicated for the import/export of HL7 FHIR - compliant data streams, represented as bundle collections of observations.
 Since the annotations are ready, streams can be exposed to the Pryv again with all of their metadata.